dafitt/dotfiles/README.md

 I use [snowfall-lib](https://github.com/snowfallorg/lib), so every _`default.nix`_ is automatically imported.

 My systems and homes are assembled using custom modules.
-Any custom module has at least one option which name matches the folder: `config.custom.myModule.enable`.
+Any custom module has at least one option which name matches the folder: `config.dafitt.<myModule>.enable`.
 Keep in mind some modules are enabled by default some are not.
 Special modules:

 -   Desktops
     -   desktops/gnome